Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

 - Events in the city

-- Day of the week
+- Day of week and booking lead time

-- Occupancy rate
+- Occupancy of similar listings

-- Lead time
+- Lead time before the trip

-- Rating
+- Rating and review quality

-- Amenities
+- Amenities and property type

-- Photo quality
+- Photo and content quality

-For guests:
+For guests

-- Verified photos
+- Verified listing photos and descriptions

 - Reviews from other guests

-- Superhost badge
+- Superhost status

-- 24/7 support
+- Airbnb Cover and 24/7 support

-For hosts:
+For hosts

-- ID verification
+- Guest identity verification

 - Damage protection

-Fraud Detection
+Fraud detection

-Review System
+Review system

-8High-Level architecture and standard scenarios
+8High-level architecture and standard scenarios

 Architecture + Scenario Explorer

-Discovery and booking paths for a two-sided marketplaceDiscovery Plane (read heavy)
+Discovery and booking paths for a two-sided marketplaceDiscovery Plane (read-heavy)

-Transaction Plane (consistency first)
+Transaction Plane (booking correctness first)

-✓ Be sure to discuss
+✓ Must discuss

 💡 Additional topics

-- •Search ranking personalization
+- •Search personalization and result diversity

 Common interview mistakes